SaltyRiver/MMM-SimpleText/README.md

 1. refreshMs - Refresh this module every x milliseconds (default: 3600000)
 ```
   refreshMs: {
   'value': '10000'
 },
 ```

-2. filePath - Read and display the content from a local **.txt** file **The file has to exist within the MMM-SimpleText directory** Note that this will also overwrite the content given with the text property.
+2. **filePath** - Read and display the content from a local **.txt** file.
+**The file has to exist within the MMM-SimpleText directory!**
+Note that when filePath is beeing used the text property will be ignored.
 ```
 filePath: {
   'value': 'test.txt'
 },
 ```